tlf30/jme-jfx/readme.md

 **Introduction**
 This implementation is based on the JavaSaBr implementation of JME-JFX with the dependency to RLib removed and any 3D scene code removed, leaving only the 2D GuiNode implementation.
+Additionally no external repository URLs are required.
+Simply add the dependency to your project.

 In practice it makes sense to use JavaFX as a 2D GUI, and for the 3D scene I recommend Lemur.